Pro Comp Vs. Supreme Suspensions Vs. Toytec and Options for Leveling Kits on the 5th Gen

-Before looking into a leveling kit, it is a good idea to understand to types of leveling kit options out there, how much they cost and then weigh the pros and cons of a leveling kit vs. a suspension kit.
+Before looking into a leveling kit, it is a good idea to understand to types of leveling kit options out there, how much they cost, and then weigh the pros and cons of a leveling kit vs. a suspension kit.

 Types of leveling kits

-#1 – FRONT Strut Extensions
+#1 – Front Strut Extensions (shims and spacers)

 These extensions (spacers) sit on top of your coilover (front struts).
 With a spacer on top of your factory coilover struts, you can add anywhere from 1″ of height up to 3″ of height.
 This is standard on most spacer kits for the 5th Gen.